DFS Namespaces overview

 Interoperability with Azure virtual machines

-Using DFS Namespaces on a virtual machine in Microsoft Azure has been tested; however, there are some limitations and requirements that you must follow.
+Using DFS Namespaces on a virtual machine in Microsoft Azure has been tested.

 To learn about how to get started with Azure virtual machines, see Azure virtual machines documentation.